letorterwan/azure-automation-start-stop-vm/README.md

 # Azure Automation - Start and Stop VM
 This sample combines terraform and powershell to deploy an Azure Automation account with runbooks and schedules in order to manage VM off-hours state.

 Terraform is used to create Azure resources that will run the powershell runbook.
-The runbook itself stops and start VMs based on a tag defined on them (see instructions below).
+The runbook itself stops and starts VMs based on a tag defined on them (see instructions below).
 Please note that this runbook do not manage each day of the week independently but as 2 groups : weekdays and weekends.
 It means that a VM will be stopped and started every day from monday to friday and/or from saturday to sunday.

 This runbook will target all VMs in a defined subscription, a specific resource group in that subscription can be specified for more precise targetting.